barumau/pandunia/engli/engli-pandunia.md

 bathe - banyu
 bathroom - banyokamare
 battery - batre
+bay (gulf) - baye
 be - esa
 be about (discuss as a subject) - tema
 be against - kontra
 be beside (beside) - lata
 be born - jenu
+be bothered by (bother to, take the trouble to) - mafanu
 be called (be named) - namu
 be located (lie, be situated) - loku
 be seen - vidu